Handling a complaint Sexual harassment

 The procedure you've followed will be taken into account if the case reaches an employment tribunal.

 There are strict time limits for making a claim to an employment tribunal.
-In most cases, someone has 3 months minus 1 day from the date of the incident.
+In most cases, someone has 3 months minus 1 day from the date of the most recent sexual harassment.

-• there's a good reason for the person taking more than 3 months to tell Acas
+• if there's a good reason for the person taking more than 3 months

-• it's fair to you to allow their case to go ahead
+• if it's fair to you to allow their case to go ahead

 Find out more about employment tribunal time limits

-If the complaint has been made a long time after the incident took place, you should still:
+If someone makes a complaint a long time after an incident, you should still:

 • deal with it completely, or as far as you possibly can

-In some cases where a lot of time has gone by, there may be limits on how far the complaint can go.
+There may be limits on how far you can take the complaint.
 For example, if:

-• the person who's been accused of sexual harassment no longer works for you
+• the person accused of sexual harassment no longer works for you

 • witnesses no longer work for you